smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 with a generic and extensible triggering mechanism.

 The protocol is composed of offchain components which we will discuss in this document, and onchain contracts.

-The protocol supports two types of triggers:
+There are two types of triggers it supports:

 **Conditional triggers**
 are based on on-chain conditions, e.g. a price feed update.